Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 This is a convenient and natural workflow for interactive chat, and it worked well for the SWE Bench tasks.
-Each task comes with a “gold” patch, which was created by a human developer to solve the issue.
-Aider successfully identified and added the file from the gold patch in 70.3% of the benchmark tasks.
+Aider successfully identified the correct file to edit in 70.3% of the benchmark tasks.

+We can determine which file needed to be edited using the "gold" patch which is associated with SWE Bench Task.
+This patch was created by a human developer to solve the issue, and therefore reveals a file which can be edited to solve the problem.
-Of course aider is not able to see or use the gold patch or the files it names in any way.
+Of course aider is not able to see or use the gold patch or the file names it contains in any way.
-They were only used to compute this statistic after the benchmarking was completed.
+This information was only used to compute statistics after the benchmarking was completed.

 ## Reliable code editing